thecodedrift/bias.is/README.md

 2. Subscribe to the labeler
 3. Like the labeler

-All steps required. #3 starts sends a DM to continue setup
+All steps required. #3 sends a DM to continue setup
 ```

+## Todo

+- better messaging for when the limit is reached